Skywater88/Retro-Flash-Games/README.md

 - **Midnight Spooks 2**: To win a mysterious photo, you need to solve various puzzles!
 One of the funniest!
 - ***Vortex Point (1-8)***: Help a group of paranormal investigators to solve crimes!
 One of the best!
 - **Monster Saga**: No description yet, I haven't played the game yet.
+- **Johnny Rocketfingers (1-2)**: Help Johnny to destroy gansters!
+CAUTION: Intense violence, graphic bloodshed.
+18+ is advised.
+- **Super Soldier**: Fight with a whole army as a lone wolf super soldier.
+Highly addictive!